by L. H. Greene and J. E. Klett* (1/20)

 - Choose your garden location before designing it.

-- Consider sun, wind, soil type, soil amendments and irrigation.
+- Consider sun exposure, wind, soil type and irrigation.

-- Plan the area to scale on paper.
+- Plan the garden to scale on paper.

 - Consider the amount of time needed to maintain the garden.